Mohammad Mosaddegh: Plot to depose Mosaddegh

 The British government had grown increasingly distressed over Mosaddegh's policies and were especially bitter over the loss of their control of the Iranian oil industry.
 Repeated attempts to reach a settlement had failed, and, in October 1952, Mosaddegh declared Britain an enemy and cut all diplomatic relations.
 Since 1935, the Anglo-Persian Oil Company had the exclusive rights to Iranian oil.
-Earlier in 1914, the British government had purchased 51% of its shares and became the majority shareholder.
+Earlier in 1914, the British government had purchased 51% of its shares and become the majority shareholder.
 After the British Royal Navy converted its ships to use oil as fuel, the corporation was considered vital to British national security, and the company's profits partially alleviated Britain's budget deficit.

 Engulfed in a variety of problems following World War II, Britain was unable to resolve the issue single-handedly and looked towards the United States to settle the matter.
 Initially, the US had opposed British policies.
 After mediation had failed several times to bring about a settlement, American Secretary of State Dean Acheson concluded that the British were "destructive, and determined on a rule-or-ruin policy in Iran."

 The American position shifted in late 1952 when Dwight D. Eisenhower was elected president.
 In November and December, British intelligence officials suggested to American intelligence that the Iranian prime minister should be ousted.
 British prime minister Winston Churchill suggested to the incoming Eisenhower administration that Mosaddegh, despite the latter's open dislike of communism, would become reliant on the pro-Soviet Tudeh Party, resulting in Iran "increasingly turning towards communism" and towards the Soviet sphere at a time of high Cold War fears.

 Though his suggestion was rebuffed by Eisenhower as "paternalistic", Churchill's government had already begun "Operation Boot", and simply waited for the next opportunity to press the Americans.
 On 28 February 1953, rumours spread by British-backed Iranians that Mosaddegh was trying to exile the Shah from the country gave the Eisenhower administration the impetus to join the plan.
 The United States and the United Kingdom agreed to work together toward Mosaddegh's removal and began to publicly denounce Mosaddegh's policies for Iran as harmful to the country.

 In the meantime, the already precarious alliance between Mosaddegh and Kashani was severed in January 1953, when Kashani opposed Mosaddegh's demand that his increased powers be extended for a period of one year.
-Finally, to end Mossadegh's destabilising influence that threatened the supply of oil to the West and could potentially pave the way for a communist takeover of the country, the US made an attempt to depose him.
+Finally, to end what they perceived as Mosaddegh's destabilising influence that threatened the supply of oil back to the West and could potentially pave the way for a communist takeover of the country, the US made an attempt to depose him.